 Bunions.
 Bumps on the base of your big toe’s joint that develop due to tight shoes.

-Many of these problems can be caught early and treated by a podiatrist to minimize the affects on your dancing.
+Many of these problems can be caught early and treated by a podiatrist to minimize the effects on your dancing.

 Treat Every Injury Seriously